TechAtNYU/ClassroomLM/README.md

 - With ClassroomLM, when triggered with the `/ask` command the LLM will have knowledge of the previous conversation and respond accordingly.
   - Will make corrections to messages long ago and otherwise **act like a full participant in the conversation, rather than just a bot that you Q&A one-off messages.**
 - This is **unlike the common implementations of a "group chat with an AI assistant" idea very often found in company Slacks, etc.** where the LLM is only aware of the message that triggered it and responds just to that.
-The only benefit of those implementations is that everyone in the chat witnesses the Q&A, compared to just personally asking it.
+  - The only benefit of those implementations, compared to just personally asking an LLM, is that everyone in the chat witnesses the Q&A. **ClassroomLM is much more powerful than this simplistic approach**.

 #### Collaborative chat example